cristo-rabani/meteor-universe-audio-recorder/README.md

 ### Controlling players globally:
 - - mute: mutes all sounds for all players.
 - - unmute: Unmutes all sounds and restores them to their previous volume.
-- - getVolume: Get/set the global volume for all sounds. ( reactive source of data )
+- - getVolume: Get the global volume for all sounds. ( reactive source of data )
-- - setVolume: Number from 0.0 to 1.0.
+- - setVolume: Set number from 0.0 to 1.0.

 ### There is more stuff, but not yet documented.